Nathaldawson/Monte_Carlo_Simulator/README.md

 # Browser-Based Monte Carlo Simulator

-This is a self-contained HTML file that runs a Monte Carlo simulation for stock prices directly in a web browser.
+This is a self-contained HTML file that runs a Monte Carlo simulation for stock/F&Os prices, directly in a web browser.
 It uses JavaScript for the financial calculations and Chart.js for real-time visualization.
 No backend server or special setup is required.

 ## Features